 This two-way smart approach, which at the same time serves as a stabilizer of dissatisfaction with power and money, but on the other hand also as a guardian of the traditional pillars of the state.

-In the situation in which the country finds itself, having a fear of the fact that the “dry” fiscal seasons cannot finance all the reforms, likely all of these events could be used for further concentration of power around political and economic leadership.
+When the country finds itself, having a fear of the fact that the “dry” fiscal seasons cannot finance all the reforms, all these events could be used for further concentration of power around political and economic leadership.

 But how much can economic forecasts deteriorate?